 Those who have made a career out of bashing the youth fail to realize that every generation engages with the world the way they find it.
 We are pursuing different ways of engaging with our world, constantly learning from the disappointments of generations past and quietly evaluating new avenues for involvement.

 In this podcast, I discussed some of the key outcomes of the deliberations of Africa’s future leaders at the fourth African Leadership Academy Model African Union conference, with topics ranging from how to redesign education systems in Africa to revolutionizing Africa’s agricultural landscape.
-I equally… Read More »Channel Africa: Change Your Game – 7 April 2017
+I equally stressed that Africa cannot ‘entrepreneur’ its way out of its development challenges.
+As much as… Read More »Channel Africa: Change Your Game – 7 April 2017

 I have often been asked what prompted me to establish the ALA Model African Union (ALAMAU) in 2013.
 Truthfully, I cannot take sole credit for the idea.
-The bottom line is that I was inspired by the passion of the young people whom I found… Read More »Why I Established The ALA Model African Union
+The bottom line is that I was inspired by the passion of the young people whom I found at African Leadership Academy when I arrived in August 2012.
+So, let’s rewind.
+I was… Read More »Why I Founded The ALA Model African Union

 This podcast features an intimate conversation hosted by Ashraf Garda on SA FM’s Afternoon talk, ranging from my personal entrepreneurial journey to my work developing entrepreneurial leaders at African Leadership Academy and my perspective about leadership in South Africa.
-Ashraf asked me for a quote… Read More »SA FM Afternoon Talk with Ashraf Garda – 14 March 2017
+Ashraf asked me for a quote at the end, so I said “If you always work hard at the things that… Read More »SA FM Afternoon Talk with Ashraf Garda – 14 March 2017

 Louise Linton was incredibly reckless with her memoir, and she deserves all the criticism that her book will get.
 In attempting to justify herself, she wrote on Twitter that “I wrote with the hope of conveying my deep humility, respect and appreciation for the people of Zambia…” No, you did not!
 You disparaged, belittled and disrespected Zambia.
 You perpetuated the exact same stereotypes of Zambia and the rest of Africa that little white saviours like you have publicized over many generations.

 In December 2015, I had the privilege of being in Madrid to attend the inaugural meeting of the Common Action Forum, a new attempt to engineer solutions to political, social and economic challenges globally.
-Learning from and sharing ideas with world-leading experts on social justice,… Read More »The Burden of History, Tradition and Reputation
+Learning from and sharing ideas with world-leading experts on social justice, political reform and economic ideology was a welcome addition to my regular investments in education… Read More »The Burden of History, Tradition and Reputation